 Kem Sungai Pauh, Cameron Highlands, Pahang.

-Camping is one of the major vibe every youth and older adults will like to enjoy.
-This involves pitching of tents on the main range probably after a hike session.
-This campsite gives the freedom to hike around considering the vast land mass.
-Kem Sungai Pauh is one that you would not want to miss, with its clean environment and friendly team behind it.
+Camping is one of the major vibes every youth and older adults will like to enjoy.
+This involves the pitching tents on the main range probably after a hike session.
+This campsite gives the freedom to hike around considering the vast landmass.
+Kem Sungai Pauh is one that you would not want to miss, with its clean environment and friendly team behind it when camping in Malaysia.

 Kenong Rimba State Park, Pahang.

-This particular camping spot has enough lowlands to explore, the lowland forest park is measured 120sq km.
+This particular camping spot has enough lowlands to explore, the lowland forest park is measured at 120sq km.
 Although the park shares its borders with Taman Negara, the park offers different adventures to both local travelers and lovers of destinations.
-These adventures include the likes of exploring limestone caves located in the park, jungle trekking and most times a visit to the orang asli village also known as the domain for the batik tribe.
-Other adventure includes swimming and tent making.
+These adventures include the likes of exploring limestone caves located in the park, jungle trekking and most times a visit to the orang Asli village also known as the domain for the batik tribe.
+Other adventure includes swimming and tent-making.
+Get the headlamps that can provide you enough light during explore a dark cave available in our PTT Outdoor.

 Forest Recreation Park & Museum, Penang.